 Challenging market conditions disciplined me like a drill-sergeant in boot camp.
 The year 2008 wasn’t the worst time to become a Realtor.
 It was the best time.

 A Few Background Snippets

 The oldest of three siblings, I grew up in High Point, NC in a fun-loving, tight-knit family where home was a constant gathering place for friends and relatives.
-At age seven I began swimming competitively on a year-round basis…and I haven’t taken off the goggles since.
+At age seven I began swimming competitively on a year-round basis…and I haven’t taken off the goggles yet.
 In 2000 I pulled off the greatest coup of the century by convincing my best friend to say “I do.”
 Five years later our son Jack made his debut appearance, followed by his brother Luke in 2007, and then our Sarah in 2010.
 An endless source of joy, laughs, and gentle reminders of our shortcomings, our kiddos are an indescribable gift.
-They enter 6th, 4th, and 2nd grades this year, and neither Anne nor I seem to be able to stay in sync with how quickly they are growing up.
-When I’m not with clients, playing with the kids, watching their games, or catching my breath in the pool, you’re likely to find me at Whole Foods, either catching up with a good friend or wordsmithing remarks for my next listing.
+They enter 11th, 9th, and 7th grades this year, and neither Anne nor I seem to be able to stay in sync with how quickly they are growing up.
+When I’m not with clients, hanging with the kids, watching their games, or engaged in my newest passion (triathlon), you’re likely to find me in a nearby coffee shop, either catching up with a good friend or wordsmithing remarks for my next listing.

 Constantly Keeping the Person in View

 Growing up, Dad would often take me to breakfast before school at a local diner called Alex’s House.
 Run by two colorful Greek brothers, they’d whip up big plates of scrambled egg whites with crisp bacon and slide them in front of us almost as soon as we walked in the door.
 Coffee and orange juice in hand, Dad and I would dive right into catching up on the week.